dailydotdev/docs/docs/key-features/the-companion.md

 2. **Upvote** - let people know that you loved this article and help more people discover it in the feed.
 3. **Comment** - share your thoughts with the daily.dev community, add any interesting information or even point out any issues with the article (politely)
 4. **Bookmark** - add this article to your bookmarks so you can find it easily in the future!
-5. **Options** - this opens a drop down where you can view the discussion on daily.dev, share the article, report an article, give us feedback or disable the widget entirely!
+5. **Options** - this opens a drop-down where you can view the discussion on daily.dev, share the article, report an article, give us feedback or disable the widget entirely!

 ### 1. Collapse / Open and TLDR screen
  Clicking on the collapse / open button will minimize and restore the companion widget.